real-re/nsv2-website/docs/about/download/index.en.md

 !!! hint "macOS user"

-    This a universal binary on Mac that you can run on x64 and arm64 (M1+) devices.
+    This is a universal binary on Mac that you can run on x64 and arm64 (M1+) devices.